robatron/dotfiles-installer/README.md

 -   `gitUrl` - Marks the package to be installed via git.
 Should be the http url to the git repo of the package.
 -   `installCommands` - Use these install commands instead of the system default.
 -   `postInstall` - Commands to run after installation
+-   `testFn` - Alternative function used to test a package is installed.
+Return `true` for "installed", and `false` if not.
+Called with the current package.

 ### Verify